AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_3/Unit7.md.txt

         // Delete elements from the ArrayList using remove() method numbersList.remove(2); // Removes the element at index 2 (30) numbersList.remove(Integer.valueOf(40)); // Removes the value 40 from the list
+	// valueOf() method converts Primitive Types to Wrapper Objects as well as a String to an Object

         // Display the modified ArrayList using standard traversal (using iterator) System.out.println("Modified ArrayList using iterator:");